hjuutilainen/ProfileCreator/README.md

 # UI Preview

 Here is a static preview of how the UI of the application is developing.
-_As it's still is being developed a lot is still going to change._
+_As it's still is being developed, this is not the final UI._

 ## Main Window